largeseabass/coconut-water/README.md

 ## Installation Requirement

+This script may only work on mac.

 (1) Need to Download the latest Version of QGIS.
 (I'm using QGIS 3.24.0-Tisler)

-(2) This script may only work on mac.
+(2) Clone this responsitory (can ignore the /results file)

-(3) Please download all the files then read all the lines in the geohelminth_test.py

-This guides you through how to set up and use the functions.
+Reading all the lines in the geohelminth_test.py guides you through how to set up and use the functions.
 Tutorials are also included in geohelminth_test.py.
 Functions are very easy to use.